iamvs-2002/AI/12_Hill_Climbing_Algo.md

   * Evaluate the new state:
       * if goal, then quit
       * if better than current state(i.e., heuristic value of the new state less than that of the current state), then it is new current state
+- Problems in Hill Climbing Algorithm:
+ * Local Maximum
+   * If their is some other state which is better than the current state and the intermediate state between that state and the current state is not a better state as compared to        the current state, the algorithm will stop and hence, we will not reach the optimal solution.